swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 Our Tipi receptions offer a rustic feel, seamlessly blending into the Yorkshire Dales landscape.

-Opt for wodden tables and benches or classic rounds with crisp linen and Chiavari chairs, a log burning fire and twinkling fairy lights.
+Opt for wooden tables and benches or classic rounds with crisp linen and Chiavari chairs, a log burning fire and twinkling fairy lights.

 </div>
 <div class="large">